cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/osmosis/README.md

 ```

 * List and check the health status of all the containers using `docker ps` and wait for them to be `healthy`

+* The web app can be accessed at http://localhost:3000

 ## Laconic registry